Kynthar

 Procurement intelligence is the ability to automatically read, understand, and cross-reference every email, document, and data point that flows through your procurement operation, then surface the actions your team needs to take before money moves.
 Unlike manual review or basic automation, procurement intelligence connects vendor communications to POs, contracts, shipments, and historical patterns in real time.

-The 30-second benchmark refers to the elapsed time between a vendor email landing in your inbox and the system delivering a fully parsed, linked, and validated action to your buyer.
-The industry average for manual handling of a single vendor email is 8 to 15 minutes [APQC 2025].
+The speed difference is structural.
+The system starts working the moment a vendor email lands and delivers a fully parsed, linked, and validated action within minutes, without waiting for a person to get to it.
+The industry average for manual handling of a single vendor email is 8 to 15 minutes [APQC 2025], and that clock only starts once someone opens the message.

 Your procurement team handles hundreds of vendor emails every week.
 PO acknowledgments, shipment notifications, price change notices, invoice attachments, quote responses.
 Each one contains information that matters, but extracting that information and connecting it to the right PO takes time nobody has.